 A few days ago, I received a desperate phone call from my dear friend, Angie.
 Her narcissistic ex-husband texted life-threatening messages to her new husband.
-This wasn’t the first time she or him had been threatened, however this time the intimidation tactic was specific, graphic, and within the realm of possibility.
+This wasn’t the first time she or he had been threatened, however this time the intimidation tactic was specific, graphics, and within the realm of possibility.
 The police were notified and appropriate protection was put into place to ensure her family’s safety.

 But the question remains: How does a narcissist go from appearing so charming and innocent to becoming harmful and dangerous?
-Most narcissists utilize verbal abusive tactics to get what they want in fits of rage, some do long-term mental and emotional abuse, and still fewer escalate to murderous acts.
+Most narcissists utilize verbal abusive tactics to get what they want in fits of rage, some do long-term mental and emotional abuse, and still, fewer escalate to murderous acts.
 Yet, there is a very small population of narcissists that do commit heinous acts of violence like homicide, murder/suicide, mass murder, or familicide.
 So how does this happen?

 Delusional Beliefs.
 One of the magic ingredients is a delusion.
 According to Wikipedia, “A delusion is a belief that is held with strong conviction despite superior evidence to the contrary.
 As a pathology, it is distinct from a belief based on false or incomplete information, confabulation, dogma, illusion, or other effects of perception.”
 To meet the DSM-5 diagnostic criteria for a delusional disorder, the delusion must last for at least one month, not be related to schizophrenia, have no otherwise bizarre behavior, and not be related to substance use.

 For my friend Angie, her narcissistic ex-husband has believed for several years now that if her new husband was dead (or out of the picture) then he would become the hero and could earn Angie’s love back.
 He truly believes that he is protecting her from her “bully” husband.
 No evidence to the contrary has been able to dissuade him from this belief.